-- 1.2.
+- 1.1.
+(SDE: Appropriation Transfer Prohibition) The amounts appropriated herein for aid to subdivisions, allocations to school districts, or special line items shall not be transferred and must be expended in accordance with the intent of the appropriation, except that the department may transfer funds that are deducted and retained from a school district's transportation allocation to reimburse the department for the cost of unauthorized mileage.
+This transfer must be agreed upon by both the school district and the department.
+Those funds may be transferred into the department's school bus transportation operating account. - 1.2.
 (SDE: DHEC Comprehensive Health Assessment) All school districts shall participate, to the fullest extent possible, in the Medicaid program by seeking appropriate reimbursement for services and administration of health and social services.
 Reimbursements to the school districts shall not be used to supplant funds currently being spent on health and social services. - 1.3.
-(SDE: EFA Formula/Base Student Cost Inflation Factor) To the extent possible within available funds, it is the intent of the General Assembly to provide for one hundred percent of full implementation of the Education Finance Act to include an inflation factor projected by the Revenue and Fiscal Affairs Office to match inflation wages of public school employees in the Southeast.
-The base student cost for the current fiscal year has been determined to be \$2,425 \$2,485.
-For the current fiscal year, the total pupil count is projected to be 721,401 727,513.
-The average per pupil funding is projected to be \$6,120 \$6,198 state, of which \$2,339 \$2,372 comes from the EFA, \$1,294 \$1,281 federal, and \$5,726 \$5,982 local.
-This is an average total funding level of \$13,140 \$13,461 excluding revenues of local bond issues.
-For the current fiscal year the South Carolina Public Charter School District and any institution of higher education sponsoring a public charter school shall receive and distribute state EFA funds to the charter school as determined by one hundred percent of the current year's base student cost, as funded by the General Assembly multiplied by the weighted students pupils enrolled in the charter school, which must be subject to adjustment for student attendance.
+(SDE: EFA Formula/Base Student Cost Inflation Factor State Aid to Classrooms) To the extent possible within available funds, it is the intent of the General Assembly to provide for one hundred percent of full implementation of the Education Finance Act to include an inflation factor projected by the Revenue and Fiscal Affairs Office to match inflation wages of public school employees in the Southeast via an allocation from the State Aid to Classrooms appropriation.
+The base student cost for the current fiscal year has been determined to be \$2,485.
+The funds appropriated for State Aid to Classrooms shall be allocated as follows: 65.59 percent must be allocated based on the Education Finance Act formula and the differentiated student weightings in this Act; 28.72 percent must be allocated based on the manner of distribution of EFA employer contributions in the prior fiscal year; and 5.68 percent must be allocated to fully implement the State Minimum Teacher Salary Schedule with a minimum starting teacher salary of \$35,000.
+The department is authorized to adjust the percentage allocation related to EFA employer contributions to accommodate for the disbursement of the state retirement funds and any other related employee allocation sent to districts.
+For the current fiscal year, the total pupil count is projected to be 727,513720,316.
+These funds represent an average per pupil of \$3,889 in State Aid to Classrooms.
+The average per pupil funding is projected to be \$6,198 \$6,556 state, \$1,281 \$1,315 federal, and \$5,982 \$6,406 local.
+This is an average total funding level of \$13,461-\$14,227 excluding revenues of local bond issues.
+It is the intent of the General Assembly that the consolidation of the Education Finance Act and Education Finance Act - Employer Contributions appropriations, and the subsequent allocation of the State Aid to Classrooms appropriation back to these categories, should not significantly alter the application of funding formulas or maintenance of effort requirements referencing the Education Finance Act and Education Finance Act - Employer Contributions.